-If the real challenge is that the prospect doesn’t understand the value you provide, or another person in the decision-making process is pushing back, there are several things you can do.
+If the real challenge is that the prospect doesn’t understand the value you provide, or another person in the decision-making process is pushing back, there are several things you can do, such as:

-- Set up an alignment call to walk everyone through each line item and how it justifies the cost so that the prospect is clear on the entire value of your offer.
+- Setting up an alignment call to walk everyone through each line item and how it justifies the cost so that the prospect is clear on the entire value of your offer.

 - Demonstrate the cost of doing nothing at all.

-Objection 2.
+Sales Objection Example 2.
 “I don’t believe this will work for us.”

-- To further clarify this objection, ask, “Why?” and “What would need to happen to change that?”
+- “What would need to happen to change that?”

-If you uncover that the prospect is really more concerned that your solution won’t work at all, try the following.
+If you uncover that the prospect is really more concerned that your solution won’t work for them at all, try strategies such as:

-- Walkthrough a buying guide so the prospect is more comfortable with the next steps in the process and how to measure success.
+- Walking through a buying guide so the prospect is more comfortable with the next steps in the process and how to measure success.

-- Connect the prospect internally to a subject-matter expert.
+- Connecting the prospect internally to a subject matter expert.

-When all else fails, establish when it will be a better time to talk about implementing your solution, and recognize that not everyone will be ready yet.
-Ensure that you or your marketing team nurtures this prospect until you want to get back in touch with them again.
-Keep the relationship alive by adding value even when you are not in an active buying process with them.
+When all else fails, establish when it will be a better time to talk about implementing your solution.
+Ensure that you or your marketing team nurtures this prospect until you want to get back in touch again.

 - Have your CEO or sales leader reach out.

-- Engage with them on social media or by referencing their thought leadership, as might have been expressed in previous interviews or articles.
+- Engage with the decision-makers on social media or by referencing their thought leadership.

-Objection 4.
+Sales Objection Example 4.
 “I’ll buy from you if you add ‘X’ feature.”

-Sometimes, prospects are looking for a solution that is different from what you currently offer.
-That’s okay, but it’s critical that your team align on what types of product changes you will and will not pursue in a given time frame.
+Sometimes, prospects seek a solution that isn’t what you currently offer.
+That’s OK, but it’s critical for your team to align on what types of product changes you’d consider pursuing in a given time frame.

-First, consider using an anecdote from another customer who felt they needed that feature but ultimately was able to drive results without it.
-Once you are able to establish that others have successfully found their way past this objection, you can dig deeper into the prospect’s specific situation.
+When you encounter this sales objection, consider using an anecdote from another customer who felt they needed the same feature but ultimately found they could drive results without it.
+Once you’re able to establish that others have successfully found their way past this objection, you can dig deeper into the prospect’s specific situation.

-- “Why is this feature so necessary to you right now?”
+- “Why is this feature so necessary for you right now?”